alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 **==By understanding aspects of how input data and output data are related you understand features of the external target abstractly represented by the data==**

 By drawing intra-model inferences, you better understand the TML targets, i.e. you better understand abstractions of T.
-By drawing intra-model inferences, you better understand which features of the target in abstract representation are in some sort relevant to the external target.
+By drawing intra-model inferences, you better understand which features of the target in abstract representation ==**are in some sort relevant to the external target.**==
+- ***==does T&S approach truly help us better understand how and if the DNN represents relevant features of the external target?==***
 By understanding how input and output data are related, you gain understanding of the external target insofar it is abstractly represented by the relationships.